ddamato/damato.design/content/patterns-language.md

 Communication is the way in which we share ideas and language is a tool we use to communicate.
 Transmitting the right message to your audience is key toward providing a encouraging experience for the user.

-### Abbrivations
+### Abbreviations
-Ensure that abbrivations aren't tailored to a specific audience unless the abbrivation has been well-defined prior to use within context of the message.
-For example, abbrivating new technologies should first be defined before use.
-Abbrivations with measurement units can be used with an assumption that they exist as common knowledge.
+Ensure that abbreviations aren't tailored to a specific audience unless the abbreviation has been well-defined prior to use within context of the message.
+For example, abbreviating new technologies should first be defined before use.
+Abbreviations with measurement units can be used with an assumption that they exist as common knowledge.

 ### Jargon
 When using unfamiliar words or concepts, put the word in quotations and then define the word soon after in a following sentence.
 Otherwise, attempt to avoid technical language unless it is directed at a specific audience.
 Aim to be clear with the message by using common language where possible.
 Consider simplifying or providing analogies.